 If you’re looking for another way to thicken your homemade soup, consider trying cornstarch.
-It’s a gluten-free option allows you to thicken your soup effectively and not alter the taste.
+It’s a gluten-free option that allows you to thicken your soup effectively and not alter the taste.

 Cornstarch versus flour

 Flour and cornstarch have very similar calorie counts.
 Using flour vs. cornstarch is unlikely to affect the number of calories/carbs in your soup.
 So if you’re looking to change your soup’s calorie count, the thickener isn’t the ingredient to focus on.